 Quintessentially Cornish Villages of Cawsands & Kingsands.

 A couple of miles from the Fort lies the twin villages of Kingsand and Cawsand.
 A ‘little Polperro’ on our doorstep.
 Two authentic Cornish smuggling and fishing villages side by side, with tiny coves, rock pools, and beaches.
 Crammed with pubs and restaurants, and great coastal walks either side of the villages.
-Nelson reputedly stayed here in between voyages, and this was the only part of England Napoleon got to see before going into exile after Waterloo.
+Water sports of all types available along the shore.
+The Cawsand passenger ferry runs daily trips to the Barbican, at the heart of Plymouth

 Whilst visiting the area, a trip to Mount Edgcumbe Country Park and Mount Edgcumbe House (pictured) is a must.
-The wonderful gardens are worth a stroll around and provide a perfect venue for a picnic.
-They are Grade 1 listed within the Register of Parks and Gardens of Specific Historic Interest in England.
-The house itself was built in Tudor times and is a Grade 2 listed building.
+The wonderful formal gardens, and shoreline are worth a stroll around and provide a perfect venue for a picnic.
+Further into the Peninsula lies the deer park, and extensive coastal walks.

-For members of the National Trust why not schedule in a visit to Antony House?
+For members of the National Trust why not schedule in a visit to Antony House & gardens?
 This stunning 18th century house is located between Torpoint and the village of Antony and is only five miles away from us.
-The house features some stunning portraits including some work by Sir Joshua Reynolds, the Plymouth born artist who was the founder and first president of the Royal Academy.